ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v7.md

   maxAge: 86400, // NOTICE: 1 day
   credentials: true,
 };
+app.use(
+  '/forest/authentication',
-app.use('/forest/authentication', cors({
+  cors({
     ...corsConfig,
     // The null origin is sent by browsers for redirected AJAX calls
     // we need to support this in authentication routes because OIDC
     // redirects to the callback route
-  origin: corsConfig.origin.concat('null')
+    origin: corsConfig.origin.concat('null'),
-}));
+  })
+);
 app.use(cors(corsConfig));
 ```